onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 3. Uniswap pool starts responding with a price more than 100x what it should be
 4. Protocol operates as if that were the actual price, giving the manipulator a better price

-We've seen examples where this will liquidate positions, allow insane arbitrage, ruin DEX positions and more.
+We've seen examples where this will liquidate positions, allow insane arbitrage, ruin DEX positions, and more.

 ### Oracle Manipulation Solutions

 The easiest way to solve this is to use decentralized oracles.
 [Chainlink](https://chain.link/) is the leading decentralized oracle provider, and the Chainlink network can be leveraged to bring decentralized data on-chain.

 Another common solution is to use a time-weighted average price feed, so that price is averaged out over `X` time periods.
-Not only does this prevent oracle manipulation, it reduces the chance you can be front-run, as an order executed right before yours won't have as drastic an impact on price.
+Not only does this prevent oracle manipulation, but it also reduces the chance you can be front-run, as an order executed right before yours won't have as drastic an impact on price.
 One tool that gathers Uniswap price feeds every thirty minutes is [Keep3r](https://docs.uniquote.finance/).
 If you're looking to build a custom solution, [Uniswap provides a sliding window example](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleSlidingWindowOracle.sol).

 ## Front-Running

 Since all transactions are visible in the mempool for a short while before being executed, observers of the network can see and react to an action before it is included in a block.
 An example of how this can be exploited is with a decentralized exchange where a buy order transaction can be seen, and second order can be broadcast and executed before the first transaction is included.
 Protecting against this is difficult, as it would come down to the specific contract itself.

-Front-running, coined originally for traditional financial markets, is the race to order the chaos to the winners benefit.
+Front-running, coined originally for traditional financial markets, is the race to order the chaos to the winner's benefit.
 In financial markets, the flow of information gave birth to intermediaries that could simply profit by being the first to know and react to some information.
 These attacks mostly had been within stock market deals and early domain registries, such as whois gateways.

 !!! cite "front-run·ning (/ˌfrəntˈrəniNG/)"

     *noun*: front-running;

     1. *STOCK MARKET*

         > the practice by market makers of dealing on advance information provided by their brokers and investment analysts, before their clients have been given the information.
         <!-- [[OXFORD](https://www.lexico.com/en/definition/front-running)] -->

 ### Taxonomy

 By defining a [taxonomy](https://arxiv.org/abs/1902.05164) and differentiating each group from another, we can make it easier to discuss the problem and find solutions for each group.

 We define the following categories of front-running attacks: